Canadian Law School Programs

 New Law School Programs

 New law school programs are also subject to approval by the Approval Committee.
 Prospective programs that will, if implemented as proposed, meet the National Requirement are granted preliminary approval and are eligible to apply for full approval once they produce their first graduates.
-The following programs have received preliminary approval from the Approval Committee:
+The following program has received preliminary approval from the Approval Committee: